-If you and your spouse cannot settle on the terms of a visitation agreement, you have three options: litigate your case before a judge (or referee), go to mediation or engage in the collaborative process.
+If you and your spouse cannot settle on the terms of a visitation agreement, you have three options: litigate your case before a judge (or referee), enter into mediation or engage in the collaborative process.

-Mediation and collaborative confidential processes to resolve conflicts.
-A trained, neutral mediator oor collaborative practitioner can help you develop a parenting plan tailored for your family’s situation.
-The benefits of mediation collaboration include:
+The mediation and collaborative processes are designed to resolve conflicts in a confidential manner.
+A trained, neutral mediator or collaborative practitioner can help you develop a parenting plan tailored to your family’s situation.
+The benefits of mediation or collaboration include:

-- Mediation and collaboration helps you learn how to better communicate with the other parent about issues concerning your child.
+• Mediation or collaboration helps you learn how to better communicate with the other parent about issues concerning your child.

-- Mediation and collaboration helps you see your situation in new ways so you can resolve your conflicts.
+• Mediation or collaboration helps you see your situation in new ways so you can resolve your conflicts.

-- Mediation and collaboration gives you a chance to discuss all of the issues affecting your child, not just the legal issues.
+• Mediation or collaboration gives you a chance to discuss all of the issues affecting your child, not just the legal issues.